prasdud/steg-plusplus/README.md

 Steganography software written in c++.
 Provides encoding as well as decoding of data inside a PNG.

 ## TO-DO
-1. make the decoder
+1. code the png generator (next blog?)
-2. sketch the gui
+2. flowchart of execution